Lovely-XPP/Dell-Latitude-E7480-Hackintosh/README.md

 - [x] Automatically update OpenCorePkg and Kexts by a script
 - [x] Automatically generate update info and update ReadMe

+## Note

+1. If you meet hot-plug issue with thunderbolt devices, try ***Enable*** `UEFI->Drivers->TbTPowerForce.efi `.
+2. If crashed in installing macOS from USB, try ***Enable*** `UEFI->Quirks->ReleaseUsbOwnership`, thanks @krzysinek (#22).
+3. For macOS 12 Monterey, DW1820 do not work well (can not use Airdrop, Handoff and Sidercar).
+Therefore I change it to BCM94360Z4 and it works well!
+4. Monterey 12.3 and iPad OS 15.4 start to support Universal Control (also need BoardCom wireless card), works for me.
+5. Strongly recommand you to re-create USBMap.kext for your own laptop with this [tool](https://github.com/corpnewt/USBMap).
+6. If you change your hardware (like wireless), re-create the USBMap.kext as well.
+7. It is strong recommanded that re-generate a serial number for your own laptop (needed to be check invaluable in apple.com) !
+8. Do not turn on `Find my mac`!

 ## Download
 [![Download from https://github.com/Lovely-XPP/Dell-Latitude-E7480-Hackintosh/releases](https://img.shields.io/badge/Download-v0.8.7.0-blue)](https://github.com/Lovely-XPP/Dell-Latitude-E7480-Hackintosh/releases/tag/v0.8.7.0)